GoldenFighter/amplify-next-template/IMAGE_ANALYSIS_SETUP.md

 ## Overview

-The image analysis system uses AWS Amplify Gen 2 with Claude 3.5 Sonnet to analyze images and extract structured information.
+The image analysis system uses AWS Amplify Gen 2 with a Lambda function that invokes Claude 3.5 Sonnet to analyze images and extract structured information.
 It supports both general image analysis and document processing (IDP) use cases.

 ## Features